ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : As per {{-json}}, one of the six JSON types (strings, numbers, booleans, null, objects, arrays).

 Member:
 : A name/value pair in an object.
-(Not itself a value.)
+(A member is not itself a value.)

 Name:
 : The name in a name/value pair constituting a member.
+(A name is not itself a value.)
   (Also known as <!-- should we make it clear that names are (Unicode) strings? -->
   "key", "tag", or "label".)
   This is also used in {{-json}}, but that specification does not formally define it.